kmadjei/firebase-unichat/README.md

         * Understanding of React Routing and React Context hooks
         * Firebase integration as database and for social authentication
         * Integration of Chat Engine REST API
-        * Making REST API calls in react using Axios module
+        * Making REST API calls in React using Axios module
         * Using environment variables to hide sensitive data

 ### User Stories
-- As a first time visitor, I want to receive notification confirming it is me siging up via the social authentication
+- As a first time visitor, I want to receive notification confirming it is me signing up via the social authentication
 - As regular user, I should be able to join a chat room, so that I can engaged with other users
 - As the creator of a chat-room, I have the ability to add new users to the chat room, so they can participate in the activities
 - All users should be able to view current status members in the current chat room joined